DynamoDS/Dynamo/README.md

 - Fixed errors on Code Block Nodes and String Nodes that are published to Web and accessed from the Customizer view
 - Read-only nodes and directories can now be loaded in Dynamo.

-Other Improvements:
+Other Changes:
-- From this release, we stopped migrating of 0.6.3 and 0.7.0 files.
-If your old files contain nodes from above two releases then you have to open those files on an earlier version (till 1.0.0) and the save them.
 - Now once you add a new path for Package location then all the packages from the new path will get loaded without relaunching Dynamo.
 - We have improved the preview bubble for its Pin and hover over related issues.
 - Updated the compact view of the preview bubble to display information about the number of items in an output list.
-- Error messages when external files are not compatible or missing instead of a silently crashing in the background.
-- Support for a Notifications pop up window for when DLL incompatibilities between Dynamo and other Revit Addins are detected at startup.
 - Quick Access to "Getting Started" from Help menu
+- From this release, we stopped migrating of 0.6.3 and 0.7.0 files.
+If your old files contain nodes from above two releases then you have to open those files on an earlier version (till 1.0.0) and the save them.

 Known Issues:
 - Installing Dynamo 4 Revit 1.1 Will require a reinstallation of Dynamo Studio with Studio 1.1 (1.0 and 1.1 cannot co-habitate).
 This issue will not happen in the furture, when Future Dynamo Core installation will work with older versions of Products.